zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_STEERING.md

 Creating oai-smf             ... done
 ```

-* Note: Here we use two docker subnets for N6, viz. `oai-public-core-pri` and `oai-public-core-sec`, which terminates to DN over two different ipv4 subnets.
-Opertaor can have differnt termination endpoints for these multiple N6 interfaces e.g. one could terminate to regular internet DN and another could be local edge server etc.
+* Note: Here we use two docker subnets for N6, that is `oai-public-core-pri` and `oai-public-core-sec`, which terminates to DN over two different ipv4 subnets.
+Operator can have different termination endpoints for these multiple N6 interfaces, e.g. one could terminate to regular internet DN and another could be local edge server etc.

 <!--
 For CI purposes please ignore this line